learn-co-curriculum/dsc-text-classification-lab/README.md

 Now, we need to fetch our dataset.
 Run the cell below to download all the newsgroups articles and their corresponding labels.
 If this is the first time working with this dataset, scikit-learn will need to download all of the articles from an external repository--the cell below may take a little while to run.

 The actual dataset is quite large.
 To save us from extremely long runtimes, we'll work with only a subset of the classes.
-Here are a list of all the possible classes:
+Here is a list of all the possible classes:

 <img src='classes.png'>